georgringer/news/Documentation/Main/UsersManual/AboutNewsCategoryRecords/Index.rst

          Parent category

    :Description:
-         The parent category can be used to build a category tree.
+         The parent category is used to build a category tree.
 Therefore select the parent of the current category.
 If nothing selected, the category is used as a root category.